espruino/BangleApps/apps/c25k/README.md

 If you ever need to peek at the time, just press the middle (or only) physical button on the watch:
 ![](c25k-scrn7.png)

+This view also shows `current rep / total reps` at the top.

 ---

 ## Disclaimer